hashirbhatti/mlproject/README.md

 3. **Model Trainer:** Contains the machine learning model and training code.
 It takes preprocessed data, trains the model, and saves it for evaluation and deployment.

-Additionally, we've created a simple Flask web application that allows users to interact with the model through a user-friendly interface.
+Additionally, I've created a simple Flask web application that allows users to interact with the model through a user-friendly interface.
 This frontend is designed using simple HTML forms and inline CSS for an intuitive user experience.

 ## Demo